 The brighter period of the year lasts for 3.5 months, from May 5 to August 20, with an average daily incident shortwave energy per square meter above 5.9 kWh.
 The brightest day of the year is July 10, with an average of 7.0 kWh.

 The darker period of the year lasts for 3.4 months, from October 29 to February 11, with an average daily incident shortwave energy per square meter below 2.6 kWh.
 The darkest day of the year is December 16, with an average of 1.4 kWh.

 For the purposes of this report, the geographical coordinates of Minneapolis are 44.980 deg latitude, -93.264 deg longitude, and 850 ft elevation.

-The topography within 2 miles of Minneapolis contains only modest variations in elevation, with a maximum elevation change of 200 feet, and an average elevation above sea level of 833 feet.
+The topography within 2 miles of Minneapolis contains only modest variations in elevation, with a maximum elevation change of 200 feet and an average elevation above sea level of 833 feet.
 Within 10 miles also contains only modest variations in elevation (407 feet).
-Within 50 miles contains significant variations in elevation (709 feet).
+Within 50 miles contains only modest variations in elevation (709 feet).

 The area within 2 miles of Minneapolis is covered by artificial surfaces (88%), within 10 miles by artificial surfaces (85%), and within 50 miles by cropland (65%) and trees (18%).

 This report illustrates the typical weather in Minneapolis, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.